JeremieLitzler/vueschool-course/course-vue-3-composition-api.md

     }
 ```

 We can use whatever we want from the context.
-For example, we can use `emit` only
+For example, we can use `emit` only.

 ## Reactivity is not explicit, you have to tell Vue